superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 which we’ll use through Phoenix to evaluate our Naive Rag pipeline.

-We'll use the pre-compiled **[hugging-face dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc)**, which consists of `text` and `source`, derived from the documentation as before in our previous article, for the evaluation.
+We'll use the pre-compiled **[hugging-face dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc)**,which consists of `text` and `source`, derived from the documentation as before in our previous article, for the evaluation.

 Let’s load our eval dataset as :